-Mark L. Poteet owns & operates a consulting practice in Tampa, Florida.
+Mark L. Poteet owns and operates a consulting practice in Tampa, Florida.
 He received a BA in Psychology, & a PhD in Industrial-Organizational Psychology, both from the University of Tennessee.
 His work focuses primarily in the areas of leadership assessment, executive coaching, training & development, & competency modeling.
-He is also an Adjunct Professor at Baruch College, is Co-Director of the Volunteer Program Assessment at the University of South Florida, is a member of SIOP’s United Nations Committee, and is Associate Editor for the journal Industrial and Organizational Psychology: Perspectives on Science and Practice.
+He is also a Courtesy Professor at the University of South Florida and a member of SIOP’s United Nations Committee.

 Sharon Glazer is Professor at The University of Baltimore, Founding Chair of the Alliance for Organizational Psychology Global Network (a.k.a.
 “The Big Tent”), and a Fellow of SIOP, IAAP Division 1, and IAIR.
 Her research focuses on the intersection of cross-cultural organizational psychology and occupational stress and well-being.
 In particular, she studies the role of culture, changes in (organizational and national) cultures due to domestic policies in a globalizing world, and differences and similarities between (national and organizational) cultures on worker health and well-being.
 She has published over 60 articles, books and book chapters, 120+ conference presentations, and 50+ invited presentations that summarize original studies and synthesize current directions.